AmirRMoezi/OpenBMC-Preparation/README.md

 </p>

 # Step 1
 Choose Ubuntu 22.04 LTS as your host.
 Install it on your computer or a virtual environment such as VMWare.
-Do not forget to install all packages during installation.
-After installation process has been completed,
+Do not forget to download updates while installing the Ubuntu.
+After installation process has been completed, check for updates using Software Updater app. then, update the package index files on the system using 'sudo apt-get update' command in terminal.

+# Step 2